-At the time of that ill-starred election, Mr. McGee was but recovering from illness, and the stormy scenes incidental to so fierce a struggle, with the grief and mortification of seeing some of his own countrymen his bitterest opponents, all combined to produce a reaction, which threw him again on a bed of sickness.
-During many tedious weeks of suffering, and the necessary seclusion from the world consequent thereon, he thought much on subjects affecting his soul's welfare; he reflected on the ingratitude of men, the emptiness of fame, the nothingness of earthly things, the grandeur and solidity of the imperishable goods of eternity.
-In the deep silence of his soul, shut in from the great tumult of the outer world, he pondered on the eternal truths and on the religious traditions of his race, and the strong faith that his Christian mother had implanted in his heart grew and flourished until it brought forth flowers of piety that would have shed a glory and a beauty on the altar of religion, had he been permitted to live to carry out his exalted and purified i leas.
-Strange to say, with all his brilliant success as a public man, neither politics nor public life had ever been his choice; by the force of circumstances he was drifted on to those troubled waters, where rest and peace are things unknown.
-The calm pursuits of literature, the study of that old-time lore which, even in boyhood, he had loved so well, and the cultivation of that poetic genius ch, like a state and "against warned, "Young er escapn regard ing that e he had ntrymen ee most isidered country amage amnies pathies native ersons, cause, cheriten by of his hiefly, ccept sucwhich had so early developed itself in his wonderfully-gifted mind-these were his favorite occupations, and for himself he would have desired none other.
+At the time of that ill-starred election, Mr. McGee was ut recovering from illness, and the stormy scenes inciden-I to so fierce a struggle, with the grief and mortification seeing some of his own countrymen his bitterest oppoents, all combined to produce a reaction, which threw him ain on a bed of sickness.
+During many tedious weeks of iffering, and the necessary seclusion from the world conseuent thereon, he thought much on subjects affecting his ul's welfare; he reflected on the ingratitude of men, the nptiness of fame, the nothingness of earthly things, the andeur and solidity of the imperishable goods of eternity. the deep silence of his soul, shut in from the great tuult of the outer world, he pondered on the eternal truths d on the religious traditions of his race, and the strong ith that his Christian mother had implanted in his heart ew and flourished until it brought forth flowers of piety at would have shed a glory and a beauty on the altar of ligion, had he been permitted to live to carry out his exted and purified ideas.
+Strange to say, with all his brillnt success as a public man, neither politics nor public life d ever been his choice; by the force of circumstances he s drifted on to those troubled waters, where rest and ace are things unknown.
+The calm pursuits of literature, e study of that old-time lore which, even in boyhood, he d loved so well, and the cultivation of that poetic genius which had so early developed itself in his wonderfully-gifted mind-these were his favorite occupations, and for himself he would have desired none other.
 How often, when writing to his best-loved friends, has he spoken of some bright season of calm rest, when, far from the bustle of public affairs, he should be at liberty to devote himself to literary pursuits.
 What plans he had projected! what dreams dreamed of what he was then to do for the advancement of Irish and Catholic literature!